jiecui/eeglab/plugins/MEF_import0.2/README.txt

 2).
 Lunch EEGLAB in MATLAT, e.g. >>eeglab
 3).
 From EEGLAB GUI, select File > Import Data > Using EEGLAB functions and plugins > From UP-MSEL .mef file 4).
 Follow the instructions on the screen
+5).
+A data sample 'sample_mef' folder is provided in the package.

 %% LICENSE INFORMATION %
 MEF_import Copyright (C) 2019 Jie Cui